biomejs/biome/website/src/content/blog/roadmap-2024.md

 ### Transformations

-Transformations and code generation are going to be our first steps towards our compiler.
+Transformations and code generation will be our first steps towards our compiler.

 We will provide the ability to transform TypeScript and JSX files into JavaScript files.

 ### Community and content

 Biome has a growing ecosystem, with an official VSCode extension, an official IntelliJ extension, and a Discord bot.
-We want to grow the features provided by these tools and welcome any user who wants to help us.
+We want to grow the features these tools provide and welcome any user who wants to help us.

-Our community is slowly growing, and we want to reward any person who sticks around and contributes to Biome.
-At Biome, **we value any type of contribution**, so you don't need to be proficient in Rust in order to help us.
-Even participating to discussions and help us to shape our features, or helping other people are considered *contributions*.
+Our community is slowly growing, and we want to reward anyone who sticks around and contributes to Biome.
+At Biome, **we value any contribution**, so you don't need to be proficient in Rust to help us.
+Even participating in discussions and helping us to shape our features or helping other people are considered *contributions*.
 If you'd like to continue contributing to our ecosystem, we also encourage you to [nominate yourself as a maintainer of the project](https://github.com/biomejs/biome/blob/main/GOVERNANCE.md#maintainer-nomination).

 Recently Biome started its own [YouTube Channel](https://www.youtube.com/channel/UC6ssscaFgCSlbv1Pb6krGVw).
 We will use this channel to share learning content with the community.